Different Body Types - Different Routines

-According to the American Society of Bariatric Physicians, a quick way to evaluate your physique is check your bone size.
+According to the American Society of Bariatric Physicians, a quick way to evaluate your physique is to check your bone size.
 Wrap your hand around your wrist.
-If the fingers overlap you're small-boned and more likely to be an ectomorph.
-If your fingers just touch you're probably a mesomorph, while most endomorphs fingers don't touch at all.
+If the fingers overlap, you're small-boned and more likely to be an ectomorph.
+If your fingers just touch, you're probably a mesomorph, while most endomorphs fingers don't touch at all.

 Keep in mind while you're evaluating yourself, some people may have characteristics of more than one body type.
 One example is a Meso-Endomorph.
 That is someone with the natural strength and muscle of a mesomorph but the lower-body curves of an endomorph.
 Look at every part of your body when you evaluate yourself.

-Keep your aerobic workouts light to moderate since you have a tendency to lose weight easily.
+Keep your aerobic workouts light to moderate since you tend to lose weight easily.
 Cross training is good.
 Focus on muscles with power moves such as squats or push-ups.
-For bigger muscles use heavier weights and do fewer reps.
+For bigger muscles, use heavier weights and do fewer reps.

 Mentally there are some things you can do as well.